|Dr. Randell L. Mills

 |SCOTT W. DOYLE

 Mr. Doyle has been recognized as one of the top patent litigators in the country by numerous publications.
 For example, he has been named one of the leading individuals in patent law, Chambers USA, America’s Leading Business Lawyers for many years.
 Since 2008, he has been repeatedly been named a “Super Lawyer” in patent litigation and intellectual property for Washington, DC by Law & Politics.
-In 2010, Benchmark Litigation 2011 named Mr. Doyle a “Litigation Star” in Washington, D.C.
-Earlier this decade, Mr. Doyle was named the Intellectual Property “Young Gun” in Washington, D.C. and also a “Leading Lawyer” by the Washington Business Journal.
+Benchmark Litigation 2011-2013 named Mr. Doyle a “Litigation Star” in Washington, D.C.
+Earlier, Mr. Doyle was named the Intellectual Property “Young Gun” in Washington, D.C. and also a “Leading Lawyer” by the Washington Business Journal.

 Before coming back into private practice in 2003, Mr. Doyle was Senior Vice President at Liberty Media / Liberty Broadband and gained extensive experience in leading deals and technology transactions including acquisitions, strategic alliances, and joint ventures in the digital media and broadband space.
 As an electrical engineer, prior to practicing law, he helped design and develop next-generation military satellite communication systems.
-Mr. Doyle was awarded a Bachelor’s Degree in Electrical Engineering from Virginia Tech in 1984, a Master’s Degree in Electrical Engineering from George Washington University in 1988, a Juris Doctorate from George Mason University, School of Law in 1993, and a Master of Law Degree with Highest Honors and a concentration in Intellectual Property Law from George Washington University in 1997.
-Currently, Mr. Doyle is enrolled in the executive MBA program at the McDonough School of Business at Georgetown University, earning honors as a member of Beta Gamma Sigma.
+Mr. Doyle was awarded a Bachelor’s Degree in Electrical Engineering from Virginia Tech in 1984, a Master’s Degree in Electrical Engineering from George Washington University in 1988, a Juris Doctorate from George Mason University, School of Law in 1993, and a Master of Law Degree with Highest Honors and a concentration in Intellectual Property Law from George Washington University in 1997, and an MBA from the McDonough School of Business at Georgetown University, earning honors as a member of Beta Gamma Sigma.

 |H. MCINTYRE GARDNER